HanbingWangXD/ASP.NET-CORE-2.1-Role-Management/README.md

 # ASP.NET CORE 2.1 ROLE MANAGEMENT
 The ASP.NET Core 2.1 Identity is a membership system, which allows us to add authentication and authorization functionality.
 A user can create his/her own account with it and access the system, which is based on his/her roles.
 User data can be stored in SQL Server database.
-User with role "administrator" can change roles for other users. eg: change a "Unverified User" to a "Verified User".
+User with role "administrator" can change roles for other users.
+Eg: change a "Unverified User" to a "Verified User".

  ## Add Roles In the System